 A visit to St Helen's, Ranworth is another excellent learning opportunity for schools visiting Ranworth Village.
-Not only does it offer a unique view of the surrounding Broadland landscape from the tower but it also has some of the most important medieval artefacts to be found in any East Anglian parish church.
+Not only does it offer a unique view of the surrounding Broadland landscape from the tower but it also has some of the most important medieval artefacts to be

 The church introduces pupils to how the Christian faith has been interpreted locally and demonstrates the impact of tourism on today's congregation, who have responded to the enormous number of visitors by ensuring that the church is always open and welcoming.
-There is a small visitors' centre next to the church, which provides refreshments
+There is a small visitors' centre next to the church, which provides refreshments.